 This is why every competitive bodybuilder will "cruise" on low(er) doses of anabolic steroids in order to maintain the additional muscle that their body would otherwise not support. (in order to pass drug tests - athletes tend to cruise with HGH and not steroids)

 So, for all those guys who say, “I just want to do one cycle and then I’ll never sauce again.”

-If you are above your genetic potential on gear, you can fully expect to drop all that muscle you gained eventually when you are off and relying on your body’s natural hormone output to sustain the excess lean body mass.
+If you are above your genetic potential on gear, you can fully expect to drop all that muscle you gained eventually when you are off, relying on your body’s natural hormone output to sustain the excess lean body mass.